-- Note 1: The restricted employee stock rights issued by the Company were not transferable during the contract period, but they did not restrict voting rights and included in the distribution of dividends.
-Employees who leave during the vested period were required to return the shares without the need to return the dividends obtained. - Note 2: A portion of the restricted employee stock would be vested at the end of four months, sixteen months and twenty-eight months if the employee's performance reaches the target set by the company.
-The maximum share vested would be 40%, 30% and 30% in each of the three periods.
+- Note 1: The restricted employee stock issued by the Group were not transferable during the contract period, but they did not restrict voting rights and included in the distribution of dividends.
+Employees who leave during the vested period were required to return the shares, but the dividends obtained is not required to return. - Note 2: A portion of the restricted employee stock would be vested at the end of each year if the employee's performance reaches the target set by the company.
+The maximum share vested would be 40%, 30% and 30% in each of the three years.

-The detailed information of upon share-based payment agreement is as follow:
+The detail information of upon share-based payment agreement is as follows:

 As of December 31,

 2021 2020

-numbers numbers
+Numbers Number

-(Thousand (Thousand
+(thousand (thousa

 shares) shares)

 As of January 1 447 900

 Issued - -

 Cancelled - (6)

-Less: vested (447) (447)
+Less : vested (447) (447)

-As of December 31 447
+As of December 31 - 447